Job loss disrupts individuals' mobility and their exploratory patterns: Introduction

 \section{Introduction}

 Economic and human behavioural statistics are crucial for effective decision-making.
 Large-scale population surveys have been invaluable in observing economic shocks and their implications.
 For example, unemployment data serve as a vital indicator of an economy's health and performance \cite{bls_unemployment}: when workers become unemployed, it affects their well-being and that of their families, it diminishes their purchasing power, and impacts the overall economy.
-However, the conventional method of relying on surveys to monitor unemployment rates at the national level faces significant challenges, especially in developing countries~\cite{international2015world,dewan2022world}.
-Even in developed nations, the reliability of traditional unemployment surveys is threatened as participation rates continue to decline, introducing a concerning element of inaccuracy into the analytical process~\cite{krueger2017evolution, ons2023labour}.
+However, conventional methods to track unemployment and its implications have been challenged by survey participation rates decline~\cite{krueger2017evolution, ons2023labour} especially in developing countries~\cite{international2015world,dewan2022world}.